aaronsaray/PHProblemLogger/README.md

 the following code to verify this: `var_dump(set_exception_handler(function(){}));` - which should return a callable that reflects the PHProblemHandler function of `Handler::handleException`.

+## Todo

+- TravisCI for 7.x and HHVM
+Currently, this is failing because of the independent process tests and not finding a code coverage file and/or a PharException.

 ## About

 There are a lot of systems out there to handle the display of errors - and some more complex solutions (like Zend Server) to